MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

 Follow the instructions in [Configure a hybrid network architecture with Azure ExpressRoute][configure-expressroute] to establish your ExpressRoute connection.

-Follow the instructions in [Configure a hybrid network architecture with Azure and On-premises VPN][configure-vpn] to establish your VPN virtual network gateway connection.
+Follow the instructions in [Configure a hybrid network architecture with Azure and on-premises VPN][configure-vpn] to establish your VPN virtual network gateway connection.

 After you establish the virtual network gateway connections, test the environment by following these steps: